 The City will seek to accomplish the following action steps to support coordinated, comprehensive investment strategies in people and in communities to enhance livability and economic mobility throughout the city.

-- Prioritize programs to support long-term housing stability, including but not limited to wealth-building housing models and the elimination reduction of eviction, criminal, and credit report barriers, with a particular focus on communities of color, indigenous communities, and low-income renters.
+- Prioritize programs to support long-term housing stability, including but not limited to wealth-building housing models and the reduction of eviction, criminal, and credit report barriers, with a particular focus on communities of color, indigenous communities, low-income renters, and seniors.